front-commerce/developers.front-commerce.com/source/docs/magento1/installation.md

 7. **Magento core patch:**

   If the OAuth Zend Patch is valid in the installer checker, please follow these steps:
-  - Copy `fix-sort-params-core.patch` in root directory from module gitlab repo https://gitlab.com/front-commerce/magento1-module-front-commerce.git
+  - Copy `fix-sort-params-core.patch` in root directory from module Gitlab repo https://gitlab.com/front-commerce/magento1-module-front-commerce.git
   - Past it on your root Magento directory
   - Apply them `git apply fix-sort-params-core.patch`

 8. **URLs Settings:**

   - Go to System > Configuration > Front-Commerce General > URLs Settings
   - Add your Front-Commerce Front URL.
-In development environment, it should be `http://localhost:4000`.
+In development environment, it should be `http://localhost:4000/`.
 In production environment, it is the URL of your main store.

 9. **Cache Settings:**